data-dot-all/dataall/pages/architecture.md

 table, or a prefix with another Team, this will automatically update the stack (infrastructure as code) of the dataset.

-For structured data:

--   The underlying Lake Formation tables will have an additional Readonly Grant, allowing the remote account to Select and List the data for the shared table
+- For structured data: The underlying Lake Formation tables will have an additional Readonly Grant, allowing the remote account to Select and List the data for the shared table.

-For unstructured data:

--   The underlying S3 Bucket will be updated with an additional Policy granting read only access to the remote account on the underlying S3 Prefix
+- For unstructured data: The underlying S3 Bucket will be updated with an additional Policy granting read only access to the remote account on the underlying S3 Prefix.

-#### Traceability & Forensic

 All (federated) users of a data.all Environment (AWS Account) can access the dataset resource below:

 -   S3 data hosted on this account
 -   S3 Data (prefixes) shared by other accounts
 -   data managed by Lake Formation created on this Environment
 -   tables managed by Lake Formation shared with the Environment

-#### Extensibility

-Any security requirement can be fully automated through adding resources to the stacks that define the dataset resources.
-This provides security team with simple ways to add any security mechanism at the scale of the data lake, as opposed to applying security on a project basics.
+### Pipelines

+A Pipeline has one creator with technical permissions on the Pipeline and underlying access to the data in AWS.

+one technical admin team with same permissions as the Pipeline creator that can run the Pipeline from the User Interface or API.

+### Dashboards

+A Dashboard has one creator with technical permissions on the Dashboard and underlying access to the data in AWS.

+one technical admin team with same permissions as the Dashboard Creator.